brenocq/groningen-hunter/README.md

 ```

 ### Running the bot
-Before running the bot, we need to set the Telegram HTTP API token
+Before running the bot, we need to set the Telegram HTTP API token (the one you got from the BotFather)

 ```
 ./hunter.sh --set-bot-token "YOUR-TELEGRAM-BOT-TOKEN"
 ./hunter.sh --run
 ```

 The bot is now running, but we need to get the Chat ID to be able to receive the apartment notifications in our Telegram chat.
-Send the following message to your bot on Telegram:
+Send the following message to your bot on Telegram.

 ```
 /chatid
 ```

-The bot should answer you with the Chat ID, set the hunter Chat ID
+The bot should answer you with the Chat ID, set the hunter Chat ID.

 ```
 ./hunter.sh --set-chat-id "YOUR-CHAT-ID"